iivanoo/covid-apps-observer/data/data_us/reports/resources/com.bcbsm.android.bcmi.onlinevisit___12.0.19.010_02/report.md

 > This app is very easy to use.
 There were lots of provider options and the entire process took less time than checking in at urgent care.<br> :date: __2021-01-17 18:50:30__

 > It has been a very positive experience using the app<br> :date: __2021-01-15 19:24:08__

-> Great experience !<br> :date: __2021-01-15 16:28:05__

-> My Doctor was very helpful and understanding.
-This is a new way to have ailments addressed more immediately.<br> :date: __2021-01-14 19:14:22__

-> Very good<br> :date: __2021-01-12 15:04:48__

-> With two kids, this is the best app on my tablet.
-I have used it while traveling, after hours, and holiday.
-My kids seem to suddenly need medical attention at the most inopportune times.
-This app has saved me 4 trips to ER/Urgent care in less than 2 years.<br> :date: __2021-01-05 01:30:16__